wp-plugins/confident-captcha/readme.txt

 * Audio option for the visually impaired
 * Mobile-optimized version available (works on Apple or Android-based smartphones and tablets)
 * Fail-over coverage
+* Optional: Earn revenue by allowing ads in the CAPTCHA on your site.
+Learn more about monetizing your CAPTCHA here: http://confidenttechnologies.com/products/captcha-advertising

 = Configuration Options =